Everything You Need to Know about Food Poisoning

 Because foodborne illnesses are a broad category of illnesses, not one specific pathogen, there are a whole host of symptoms that people with food poisoning can experience.
 Some of the most common ones include:

-Symptoms of foodborne illness may take hours or even days to appear after eating contaminated food, and mostly last for a few days to a week in average cases.
+Symptoms of foodborne illness may take hours or even days to appear after eating contaminated food, and most last for a few days to a week in average cases.
 Symptoms may range from very mild to severe enough to require hospitalization.

-Dehydration is the most common complication of food poisoning, because diarrhea and vomiting cause the body to lose a lot of water.
+Dehydration is the most common complication of food poisoning because diarrhea and vomiting cause the body to lose a lot of water.
 So it is important in any food poisoning case to stay well hydrated by drinking enough fluids to replace those lost during the illness.
 If this is difficult or impossible, you may require immediate medical attention or risk becoming dangerously dehydrated.